lemire/talks/2017/sparksummit/deepdive.md

 - Intersection:
   - First compute the cardinality of the result.
   - If low, use an array for the result (slow), otherwise generate a bitset (fast).
 - Union: Always generate a bitset (fast).
+  - (Unless cardinality is high then maybe create a run!)

 We generally keep track of the cardinality of the result.